 If the proximate purpose of technology is to reduce scarcity, the ultimate purpose of technology is to eliminate mortality.

 At first that sounds crazy.
 But let's start with the premise: is the proximate purpose of technology to reduce scarcity?
 Think about how a breakthrough is described: faster, smaller, cheaper, better.
 All of these words mean that with this new technology, one can do more with less.
 In the digital world, Google made information on any topic free to anyone with an Internet connection, and WhatsApp made it free to communicate with anyone.
 In the physical world, innovations like the Haber Process or the Green Revolution allowed us to produce more with less.
 In a real sense, these technologies reduced scarcity.

 Now for the second half of the sentence, the logical implication.
 Is the ultimate purpose of technology to eliminate mortality?
 Well, mortality is the main source of scarcity.
 If we had infinite time, we would be less concerned with whether something was faster.
 The reason speed has value is because time has value; the reason time has value is because human life has value, and lifespans are finite.
 If you made lifespans much longer, you'd reduce the effective cost of everything.
 Thus insofar as reducing scarcity is acknowledged to be the proximate purpose of technology, eliminating the main source of scarcity – namely mortality – is the ultimate purpose of technology.
 Life extension is the most important thing we can invent.

 And it's actually feasible today.
 It's been shown that we can extend healthy lifespans in mammals – and even reverse aging to bring people back to youth.
 Here's link after link after link after link on the topic.

-You probably weren't aware of this, though.
+You'd think there would be thousands of groups working on this, that all this would be international news.
+But you probably weren't aware of any of it.
 You probably also weren't aware of how far we've come on gene therapy, how much has been done in regenerative medicine, how advanced the latest bionic eyes are – or how deadly COVID-19 was as a threat until March of 2020.